 Driving licences

-It’s possible to drive in Kuwait with an international driver’s licence on a visit visa, but once foreigners receive their Civil ID card, they are required to get a Kuwaiti driver’s licence.
-The process for getting a local licence may vary according to an expat’s nationality and their home country driver’s licence.
+It’s possible to drive in Kuwait with an international driving licence on a visit visa.
+Still, once foreigners receive their Civil ID card, they must get a Kuwaiti driving licence.
+The process for getting a local licence may vary according to your nationality and your home country driving licence.
 While many Westerners easily obtain a local licence, some expats may need to take a learner’s and driving test.

-Expats should note that when their residence permit lapses or is cancelled, their Kuwaiti driver’s licence also becomes invalid.
+Expats should note that their Kuwaiti driving licence also becomes invalid when their residence permit lapses or is cancelled.
 The licence only becomes valid again once the residence permit is renewed.

 Public transport in Kuwait

 Kuwait’s public transport system is limited and largely consists of buses and ferries.
-There is no metro system in Kuwait, although the government reportedly has plans to develop a railway and metro system.
+Although there are plans to construct a metro system in Kuwait, development has been slow.

 Buses